A stratified homotopy hypothesis: Conically smooth stratified spaces

-There is a likewise pushout diagram upon applying $\RR^i\times -$, thereby witnessing each basic as a pushout.
+There is likewise a pushout diagram upon applying $\RR^i\times -$, thereby witnessing each basic as a pushout.
 Say a stratum $X_0\subset X$ is a \emph{deepest} stratum if $X_0\subset X$ is closed as a subspace.
 By design, the conical smoothness of an atlas for $X$ yields, for each deepest stratum $X_0\subset X$, a pushout diagram in $\strat$

 which restricts over each basic neighborhood $ \RR^i\times \sC(L) \hookrightarrow X$ of a point $x\in X_0$ as the square~(\ref{cone-pushout}).
-By iterating this construction, we have a likewise pushout diagram for $X_0\subset X$ not just a single stratum, but a constructible closed sub-stratified space of $X$.
+By iterating this construction, we have a likewise pushout diagram for $X_0\subset X$ not just a single deepest stratum, but a constructible closed sub-stratified space of $X$.
 We refer to such a pushout square as a \emph{blow-up square (along $X_0\subset X$)}; and we refer to the upper left stratified space as the \emph{link (of $X_0$ in $X$)}, and the upper right stratified space as the \emph{unzip (of $X$ along $X_0$)}.
 Because it is the case locally, notice that each map in such a blow-up square is proper and constructible.

-The existence of a collar-neighborhood of each face of a smooth manifold with corners ultimately grants the existence of a conically smooth tubular neighborhood of $X_0\subset X$:
+The existence of a collar-neighborhood of each face of a smooth manifold with corners ultimately grants the existence of a conically smooth tubular neighborhood of $X_0\subset X$ of a deepest stratum:

-where $\sC(\pi)\to X_0$ is the fiberwise open cone on the link $\Link_{X_0}(X)\xra{\pi}X$.
-This map from the fiberwise cone is an open embedding of stratified spaces.
-Thereafter this gives the existence of a conically smooth regular neighborhood of each stratum $X_p\subset X$ of an arbitrary stratified space.
-Consequently, for each stratified space $X=(X\to P)$ and each downward closed subset $Q\subset P$, there exists a conically smooth map
+where $\sC(\pi)\to X_0$ is the fiberwise open cone on the link $\Link_{X_0}(X)\xra{\pi}X$ This map from the fiberwise cone is an open embedding between stratified spaces.
+Thereafter this gives the existence of a conically smooth regular neighborhood of each stratum $X_p\subset X$ of an arbitrary conically smooth stratified space.
+Consequently, for each conically smooth stratified space $X=(X\to P)$ and each constructible closed sub-stratified space $X_0\subset X$, there exists a conically smooth map

-where $\Link_{X_Q}(X)\xra{\pi_Q} X_Q$ is the projection from the link, and $\sC(\pi_Q)$ is the fiberwise open cone.
+where $\Link_{X_0}(X)\xra{\pi_0} X_0$ is the projection from the link, and $\sC(\pi_0)$ is the fiberwise open cone.
 This map from the fiberwise cone is a refinement onto its image, which is an open subspace of $X$.
-In particular, the existence of conically smooth bump functions gives the existence of a conically smooth map $X\ra \RR_{\geq 0}$ extending the projection $\sC(\pi_Q)\to [0,1)\hookrightarrow \RR_{\geq 0}$ followed by the standard inclusion.
+In particular, the existence of conically smooth bump functions gives the existence of a conically smooth map $X\ra \RR_{\geq 0}$ extending the projection $\sC(\pi_0)\to [0,1)\hookrightarrow \RR_{\geq 0}$ followed by the standard inclusion.